RKS244256/Grade-12-Notes/SBI4U0/Unit 3 - Homeostasis/Renal System - Anatomy.md

 ![](Urethra.png)
 ## Urinalysis

-A laboratory procedure ilving the examination of a urine sample.
+A laboratory procedure involving the examination of a urine sample.
 Urine will undergo chemical changes when standing so *urinalysis* is performed within an hour of voiding.
 This procedure is a valuable diagnostic tool in medical applications.

 ## Catheterization